 The desire to set objectives, design strategies and move forward is a familiar feature of modern living.
-From personal initiatives to organisational targets, the focus is very much on the future.
+From personal initiatives to work targets, the focus is very much on the future.
 The past is so often forgotten or brushed over because our sights are set on what’s next.
 But, as the old adage goes ― you don’t know where you are going, until you know where you’ve come from.
 There is then a lot to be said for integrating the past.

 Looking to the past

-The same way you avoid dwelling on difficult past experiences, you might also brush over nurturing and energising ones.
-Experiences that have had an important imprint on who you are.
-Recognising the joyful and inspiring times from your past is just as important as drawing strength and wisdom from your tribulations.
-Together, these have shaped the unique qualities and skills you bring as a human being.
+The same way you avoid difficult past experiences, you might also brush over nurturing and energising ones.
+Experiences that have had an important impact on who you are.
+Recognising the joyful and inspiring times from your past is just as important as drawing strength and wisdom from your difficulties.

-Busy urban living can often make you feel like you need to constantly look to the future.
+Busy urban living can often make you feel like you need to always look to the future.
 Sometimes, taking a step back to consider where you have come from and simply acknowledge what was, can be very powerful.
 Particularly, if you avoid looking at the past (whether consciously or non-consciously) when there is something significant that calls out to you.
 Perhaps because it is just too painful.